CarmenPopoviciu/protractor-styleguide/README.md

 ## Contributing

-If you want to contribute to this project and make it better send a pull request or submit an issue and you'll definitely get and extra ♥ for your help.
+If you want to contribute to this project and make it better, send a pull request or submit an issue and you'll definitely get some extra ♥ for your help.

 ## Credit